Dazed and Confused

 While sitting there on the dusty airstrip waiting for our transport chopper, a reporter from Time Magazine took a few snapshots of the platoon.
 I saw the pictures a few weeks later when one of the guys got a letter from home.
 His mom had seen the pictures in the magazine and sent them to him.
 I couldn’t see my face in the picture because I had my back turned to the camera, but you could see my M60, and the other guys pretty well.
 Their red scarves stood out!

-We eventually were loaded onto a Chinook and
+eventually were loaded onto a Chinook and dropped off somewhere in

 Three Stupid GI’s